openwdl/learn-wdl/3_style-guide.md

 ## Tasks can contain full scripts

-If you find yourself wanting to do a small data transformation on one of the inputs, or wanting an if statement, or random number or any other piece of logic, encapsulate it in the `task`'s command:
+If you find yourself wanting to do a small data transformation on one of the inputs, or wanting an if statement, or random number or any other piece of logic, encapsulate it in the `task's` command block:

 ```
 task Example {